^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Kapd is a solution used for peritoneal dialysis procedures.
+KAPD is a solution used for peritoneal dialysis procedures.

-Indications Together
+Indications Capda

-It is used to treat such disorders:
+It is used to treat the following disorders:

 Release form